rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-28.md

 #### Projects

 - [SewUp](https://github.com/second-state/SewUp).
-  A library to help you build your Ethereum webassembly contract with Rust and just like develop in a common backend.
+  A library to help you build your Ethereum WebAssembly contract with Rust and just like develop in a common backend.

 &nbsp;